Aventyret/solarplexus/docs/guide/config.md

 ### allowedTaxonomies
 _[string]_ - `dynamic` type only.
 The key(s) of the taxonomies the editor will be able to filter on when using the block.
 For custom taxonomies, you must have `show_in_rest` set to `true` when calling `register_taxonomy` in your theme/plugin.

+### allowDuplicates - optional
+_boolean_ - `dynamic` type only.
+Sets if Solarplexus check for not showing duplicate posts on the same page should be disabled.
+Defaults to `false`.

+### allowPagination - optional
+_boolean_ - `dynamic` type only.
+Sets if editors should be allowed to enable pagination for blocks of this type.
+Defaults to `false`.

 ### icon - optional
 _string_ - The icon for the block type, defaults to the Solarplexus logo.
 Can be an inline SVG html string.
 Double quotes can be escaped.